 - Pure description of something.

-- Straightforward decision or judgement about something.
+- A straightforward decision or judgment about something.

 - Simple problem-solving.